resemble-ai/resemble-live-sts-socket/README.md

-# Resemble.AI LiveVC Socket Client
+# Resemble.AI Live STS Socket Client

-This repository contains a fully featured sample script to demonstrate how to connect to the Resemble.AI LiveVC server using Socket.IO for real-time voice conversion.
+This repository contains a fully featured sample script to demonstrate how to connect to the Resemble.AI Live STS server using Socket.IO for real-time speech-to-speech.

 ## Table of Contents
 - [Installation](#installation)